 Fiji Water is still using greenwashing and has been showing commercials that highlight “Created by Nature” ads.
 Single-use plastic bottles with bottled water are never a safe bet, but who is going to show the mirror to the organization and take it to task once again.

 Volkswagen is a German automaker with an international presence.
-Its popularity knows no bounds, and the consumers almost revere its products.
+Its popularity knows no bounds, and consumers almost revere its products.
 The company admitted to rigging millions of its diesel engines.

-The engines were polluting the nature way above the legal limits set by the regulatory bodies.
+The engines were polluting nature way above the legal limits set by the regulatory bodies.
 Devices were created by the automaker to cheat the emissions rate during the tests.
 A lawsuit was filed against the brand, which later agreed to refund nearly 11 billion dollars to settle the claim to eco-minded consumers.

 In its advertisements, the world-renowned brand Nestle has made claims of “sustainably sourced cocoa beans.”
 In the year 2019, a class-action lawsuit was filed against the brand accusing it of false impressions.

-The raw materials for the products were sourced from West Africa, and it was leading to deforestation.
+The raw materials for the products were sourced from West Africa, and was leading to deforestation.
 Moreover, cocoa was purchased from farms where child labor was common.
 The brand was forced to release a statement that it was against child labor and was doing its utmost to stop these practices in the farms from where it sourced its raw materials.

 5. LEI Electronics

 The brand LEI Electronics is popular because of its carbon-neutral batteries.
 In the year 2016, a class-action suit was filed against the company by NAD, which stated that the company failed to provide information regarding emissions reductions.